-The results summary of the new trips generated is presented in Table 3 and Table 4 during the peak hours of the adjacent street and the generator (i.e. the proposed commercial cottages and residence).
+The results summary of the new trips generated is presented in Table 4 and Table 5 during the peak hours of the adjacent street and the generator (i.e. the proposed commercial cottages and residence) and in Table 6 for the peak hour of the generator on Fridays and Weekends.
 The trips were estimated based on the number of dwelling units.
 It is assumed that the AM and PM peak hours of generators for both land uses (i.e. recreational homes and single-family detached housing) will occur simultaneously to reach the worst-case scenario, which is defined here as the maximum trips that could be generated from the Subject Property during the peak hour.
 Also, it is worth mentioning that the generated trips were rounded up to reach that goal.